auth0/docs/articles/tokens.md

 ###Validity
-The id_token is valid for 10 hours (36000 seconds) by default.
+The `id_token` is valid for 10 hours (36000 seconds) by default.
 The expiration of this token can be set in the `Apps/APIs` -> Settings screen using the `JWT expiration` field.

 ###Renewing the token

-A new id_token can be obtained using an existing, unexpired id_token or by using a refresh token and the /delegation endpoint.
+A new `id_token` can be obtained using an existing, unexpired `id_token` or by using a refresh token and the `/delegation` endpoint.

-To use an existing, unexpired id_token to obtain a new one, use the renewIdToken function within auth0.js library as shown at: https://github.com/auth0/auth0.js#refresh-token
+To use an existing, unexpired `id_token` to obtain a new one, use the `renewIdToken` function within auth0.js library as shown at: https://github.com/auth0/auth0.js#refresh-token

-To get a new id_token when the existing id_token has expired, use a refresh token to get a new id token, as explained in the Refresh Token section below and also at: https://auth0.com/docs/refresh-token
+To get a new `id_token` when the existing `id_token` has expired, use a refresh token to get a new `id token`, as explained in the Refresh Token section below and also at: https://auth0.com/docs/refresh-token

-The auth0.js library can also be used to refresh an id token as shown at: https://github.com/auth0/auth0.js#refresh-token
+The auth0.js library can also be used to refresh an `id token` as shown at: https://github.com/auth0/auth0.js#refresh-token

 ###Termination of tokens